Do you ever feel like you can't keep up at work or at home?

 - Always put things away.
 After you use something put it back exactly where it goes.
 Looking for something is a huge time waster.

 We all have 24 hours in a day.
-When you have children, your time and priorities shift and the whole day is not "yours" anymore.
-So, when your kids require more time out of your day, something else has to get cut.
+When you have children, your time and priorities shift and the whole day is not “yours” anymore.
+So, when your kids require more time out of your day, something else has to get cut (make it something unimportant).
 Furthermore, when you have multiple kids, your time gets divided even more.

 For example, I noticed a big shift when we went from one to two kids.
 It seemed as though there weren’t enough minutes in each day.
 Not only did one child desire my attention, but now two kids (one of which was a baby) depended on me.
 Therefore, I had to cut things that weren’t a priority.
 The first few things to go were the amount of time I spent on social media, baking (which was a plus for my waistline), preparing extensive/time consuming meals (hello meal prep, sheet pan dinners and quick cooking) and deep cleaning the house each week.